ASCA | Home AMERICAN SCHOOL COUNSELOR ASSOCIATION

 The School Counselor's Role

-• Demonstrate the connection between coursework and life experiences
+• Help students make connections between coursework and life experiences

-• Make course selections that allow them the opportunity to choose from a wide range of postsecondary options
+• Guide course selections that allow students the opportunity to choose from a wide range of postsecondary options

 Summary